 - Speech problems

-In a randomized study with 66 schizophrenia patients, ashwagandha was found to reduce negative symptoms along with other general symptoms of the condition over a 12-week period.
+In a randomized study with 66 schizophrenia patients, ashwagandha was found to reduce negative symptoms along with other general symptoms of the condition over 12 weeks.
 Not to mention, many patients reported feeling less stress after ashwagandha treatment. ⁵

 Most participants in the study were in their mid-to-late 40s and had struggled with schizophrenia for more than 20 years.
-All participants were taking antipsychotic medication and experiencing a recent worsening in symptoms.
+All participants were taking antipsychotic medication and experienced a recent worsening in symptoms.

 Ginseng

-Ginseng is an antioxidant and anti-inflammatory popular for its regulation of blood sugar levels, strengthening of the immune system, and improving symptoms of erectile dysfunction. ⁶ However, one particular form of ginseng – Panax ginseng – has shown some promise in reducing schizophrenia symptoms.
+Ginseng is an antioxidant and anti-inflammatory that’s popular for its blood sugar/immune system regulation and improving symptoms of erectile dysfunction. ⁶ However, one particular form of ginseng (Panax ginseng) has shown some promise in reducing schizophrenia symptoms.

 One study looked into patients struggling with negative symptoms despite taking antipsychotic medication.
 42 patients were given Panax ginseng or a placebo for eight weeks.
-From there, the placebo started taking ginseng and the initial ginseng group started taking the placebo for another eight weeks. ⁷
+From there, the placebo started taking ginseng and the initial ginseng group switched to the placebo for another eight weeks.

 Ginkgo Biloba